-In recent years, the risk associated with IT management has increased, due to development and deployment of new technologies and evolution of new risk and threats.
-Other than under routine conditions, the IT management framework addresses system failures, such as: system faults and preparation for emergency.
+In recent years, the risks associated with IT management has increased, due to development and deployment of new technologies and evolution of new risk and threats.
+Other than under routine conditions, the IT management framework addresses system failures, such as: system faults and preparation for emergency situations.
 This is also intended to ensure that the Bank maintain business continuity during an alert or emergency.
-This may mitigate reputation risk and business risk which may arise under such conditions.
+This may mitigate reputation risks and business risks which could arise under such conditions.

-The Technology Division Manager is responsible for management of IT assets and the management framework is specified in a special policy document, in line with principles specified in policy documents on risk management and control at the Bank.
-The IT asset management policy is in line with requirements of the Supervisor of Banks and, in particular, with the principles stipulated in Proper Conduct of Banking Business Directive 357 "IT management"; Proper Conduct of Banking Business Directive 350 "Operating risk management"; Proper Conduct of Banking Business Directive 355 "Business continuity management" and Proper Conduct of Banking Business Directive 361 "Cyber security management".
+The Technology Division Manager is responsible for management of IT assets and the management framework is specified in a special policies document, in line with principles specified in policy documents on risks management and control at the Bank.
+The IT asset management policies are in line with requirements of the Supervisor of Banks and, in particular, with the principles stipulated in Proper Banking Conduct Directive 357 "IT management"; Proper Banking Conduct Directive 350 "Operating risk management"; Proper Banking Conduct Directive 355 "Business continuity management" and Proper Banking Conduct Directive 361 "Cyber security management".
 The Bank has minimal risk appetite for this risk, which is included, as noted above, under management of risk appetite under routine conditions and under stress conditions, for operating risk.